|

 developed or applied in these projects, and have played an active role in

+adapting these to the needs of Hungarian.
 An extended version of the Hungarian National Corpus, a reference corpus of present-day Hungarian, which reflects written use and now consists of 187 million

 words from language variants form Slovakia, Subcarpathia, Transylvania and Vojvodina also, has recently been completed at the department.
 The use of the processes